 GOAL: Identify and select optimization ideas.

-First, start by collecting information about visitor behavior throughout the customer journey
+First, start by collecting information about visitor behavior

 You can do this with a CRO tool like Lucky Orange.
 This part of the process is the art of optimization and requires the most practice.
 Start by looking for outliers and things that go against what you’d expect (or like) your visitors to do on the web page.